AoDev/bard-app/docs/bard-frontend-guide/frontend-03-2-structure-of-datalayer_mobx-react.md

 ## Models

-Models and stores are kind of the same thing but a model is our context is a small standalone entity.
+Models and stores are kind of the same thing but a model in our context is a small standalone entity.

 Like the _ProductStore_ has a list of _ProductModels_.